safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise6.md

 <tr>
 <td style="border: 1px solid darkorange">
 <span style="font-family:serif; font-style:italic; font-size:larger">
 If you want to adjust the settings to get a result quicker, then go ahead.
 For example, you might set the buffer size to 500 metres instead of 200, or you might reduce the interval time on the message generator.
 Feel free to make whatever parameter changes you like to test the setup.
-You could even bypass the Decelerator transformer altogether to see how fast FME can deal with the incoming messages!
+You could even bypass the Decelerator transformer (in the data-stream creation workspace) to see how fast FME can deal with the incoming messages!
 But if you do that, be sure to start the processing workspace first, else the generator might finish by the time you do get the processor started!
 </span>
 </td>
 </tr>